JellyPumps/JellyPumps/README.md

 - 👋 Hi, I’m @JellyPumps, you can also call me SMVBJelly (Someverybouncyjelly)
 - 👀 I make video games
-- 🌱 I’m currently learning C# and C
+- 🌱 I’m currently learning C++ and Python
 - 📫 How to reach me?
 Bouncyjelly.com

 <!---